BECAUSE I'M A STREEPHER

 Is it what we do that qualifies us?
 I have studied sax for 4 years, also the guitar, I have learned how to sing, I worked as a laborer, as a porter at the markets (at night), as a baby-sitter, as a bell boy, as the technician of the broadcasting of television programs, as a guitar teacher, I owned a video store.
-I also worked as recording engineer for a radio station, as a street singer, as a pony express, as a whitewasher, I have played in pubs and restaurants, I have been a estate agent in Tenerife, as a musical entertainer in a talk show, as a sound engineer, as a pc cabling, as a computer teacher for ECDL, I have taken a two-year course for generalist artist 3D, obtained the Autodesk Certification, and a short photography course, I was a photographer for an event location, as a 3D graphics teacher.
+I also worked as recording engineer for a radio station, as a street singer, as a pony express, as a whitewasher, I have played in pubs and restaurants, I have been a estate agent in Tenerife, as a musical entertainer in a talk show, as a sound engineer, as a pc cabling, as a computer teacher for ECDL, I have taken a two-year course for generalist artist 3D, obtained the Autodesk Certification, and a short photography course, I was a photographer for an event location, as a call center operator, as a 3D graphics teacher.
 I have obtained the OEPAC professional certificate (Educational Operator for Autonomy and Communication) thanks to which I am now an educator in middle schools for children with cognitive-behavioral disorders.
 I did many other things that I regretted then.
 Bitterly.
 I felt the bitter taste of those who see the depths of the pit and, in a moment of clarity of mind, I plunged into the desperate awareness of being hack.
 Everyone has his own monsters to fight and I need to learn something new every day in order to go to sleep peacefully.
 But, truly, I am none of this.
 Not even a photographer.
 A streepher, maybe, a 18% medium gray.

 Unlike some other street photographers, who leave the house specifically to do Street Photography and, as river fishermen, have the patience to lurk for hours waiting for the right moment, I do not search for the photos that I take.
 The shots come to meet me as I walk to go to work.
 I dedicate to the Street that little piece of time that goes from when I get off the train to when I enter the subway (and vice versa, on the way back home).
 I like to think that it is fate that makes me pass by in that precise moment and not a moment before, or a moment later.
 I believe there is so much beauty in front of each of us, right under everyone's noses, but sometimes it seems that I am the only one to notice it.
 And this is precisely the Magic!
 Actually, I still haven't understood if it was me who chose the Street or the Street chose me.
 In December 2015, when I was still not doing this photographic genre, I forgot my Canon 5DMkII under the seat, getting off the train in a hurry and I couldn't find it anymore.
 I experienced the loss of the camera as a real tragedy because I didn't have the money to buy another one.
 Maybe it wasn't the Street that have chosen me, but the Station itself, asking the train to swallow my camera...
 Another Magic?